jacks-somewhere/CTF_Write_Ups/Target_WiCyS_2025/D10: Backup Break-in.md

 # Solve
 Following the provided link led to a web portal.
 In order to get into the website I had to find the password.

-I checked the HTML and found the password in Base64.
+Checked the HTML and found the password in Base64.

   Website password: WiCys_SecureVault_Challenge_2025!

-I download the file and clicked though the files.
+Download the only file and clicked though the contents.

-I came across a .zip called slack_archive and opened it.
+Came across a .zip called slack_archive and opened it.

-I ran a grep command to try and locate the flag.
+Ran a grep command to try and locate the flag.

 ```
 Grep -rie ‘password’
 ```

-The only result led me to the password!
+The only result was from slack.zip and it led me to the password!

 ‘@elesiuta hey, that header includes a password — can you delete that real quick and DM it if needed?",’